FedericoRessi/cv/CV.md

 - Designed and implemented a Python-based parallel HTTP downloader using multi-threading for rapid, reliable file retrieval from multiple mirrors.
 - Developed automated load balancing and failover mechanisms for mirror services, optimizing latency and throughput.
 - Built custom adapters for AWS S3 and Google Cloud Storage integration using HTTP protocol.
-- Prototyped a Rust based replacement for esrally tool for performance testing of Elasticsearch based on caputuring the network traffic and recostruct HTTP requests with precice timestamps from the Lininux kernel tracepoints.
+- Prototyped a Rust-based replacement for the esrally tool for performance testing of Elasticsearch by capturing network traffic and reconstructing HTTP requests with precise timestamps from Linux kernel tracepoints.
-- Implemented sticky fan out load balancing mechaninism for high troughput and efficent network traffic capture writing a custom Rust tool.
+- Implemented a sticky fan-out load-balancing mechanism for high-throughput and efficient network traffic capture by writing a custom Rust tool.
-- Integrated Cursor AI LLM based IDE in the development process to improve productivity and crush learning curve for new technologies (like Rust, ethernet packed capture, etc.).
+- Integrated the Cursor AI LLM-based IDE into the development process to improve productivity and shorten the learning curve for new technologies (for example Rust and Ethernet packet capture).

 ### Google — Senior Software Engineer, System Architect, SRE Engineer